Battle of Britain II: Wings of Victory

-Battle of Britain II: Wings of Victory is a Windows-based flight simulation created by Shockwave Productions, Inc. (currently known as A2A Simulations) and released in 2005.
-It is a World War II flight simulator.
+Battle of Britain II: Wings of Victory is a Windows-based World War II combat flight simulator created by Shockwave Productions (currently known as A2A Simulations) and released in 2005.
+It is a remake of Rowan's Battle of Britain.
+A cut-down version without the campaign was released in 2007, titled Air Battles: Sky Defender.

 Gameplay

 Battle of Britain II can be played either as a flight simulator or as a strategy game, or both combined.
 The player assumes the role of pilot or a commander of the British RAF or the German Luftwaffe in Battle of Britain during Second World War in northern France and southern Britain.

 Reception

+Battle of Britain II: Wings of Victory

-The game was met with generally favorable reviews, holding a score of 75 out of 100 on the review aggregate site website Metacritic.
-Though receiving favorable reviews, several reviewers including IGN and Eurogamer cited technical issues such as bugs along with performance problems.
+Battle of Britain II received "generally favourable reviews" according to the review aggregation website Metacritic.
+Though receiving favourable reviews, several reviewers including IGN and Eurogamer cited technical issues such as bugs along with performance problems.

+Air Battles: Sky Defender

+Air Battles received above-average reviews according to Metacritic.